jeremybusk/me/README.md

 *2017 – 2019*

 * Architected CI/CD pipelines and automation frameworks for GitHub-based workflows
-* Built out on premise and colocation data centers using whitebox hardware & Linux/open source ecosystem.
+* Built out on premise and colocation data centers using whitebox hardware & Linux/open source ecosystems.

 ---